FreeDSx/LDAP/docs/Client/Operations.md

 * [Compare Request](#compare-request)
 * [Password Modify Request](#password-modify-request)

-All of these operations are constructed with methods on the `FreeDSx\Ldap\Operations` class.
+Basic CRUD methods are available on the LdapClient, while all of these operations are constructed with methods on the `FreeDSx\Ldap\Operations` class.

 ## Add Request